Presented by the Niagara Falls Mayor’s Youth Advisory Committee

 Before you begin the online application please ensure that you have all of the pertinent information in front of you.
 Once started the application cannot be saved and will time out.
 Only complete applications will be considered.

-- Proof of average of 75% or greater from guidance counsellor.
+- Proof of average of 75% or greater from guidance counsellor (or transcript).

 - A minimum of one letter of reference supporting your community and/or school involvement.
 The referee must be personally aware of the extent of your involvement.